Martin-Cox/Markdown-Documentation-Validation/example/example.md

 ## Enable Tests

 AP can also enable tests things.
 An example of an enable test is `1 + 1 == 2`.
 By the way, buh.
+Also AP is really cool.